What are your mortgage options when moving home?

 Remortgage with a new lender

-- New affordability assessment required
+- Means a fresh affordability assessment

-- Legal work and valuation needed
+- Involves legal work and a valuation

 Additional borrowing